 State v.
-Bassett, No. 47251-1-II, 2017 WL 1469240 (Wash.
-Ct.
-App.
-Apr.
-25, 2017) – Defendant, age 16 at the time of the crimes, was convicted by a jury of three counts of aggravated murder and sentenced, pre-Miller, to three LWOP sentences.
+Bassett, No. 94556-0, 2018 WL 5077710 (Wash.
+Oct.
+18, 2018) – Defendant, age 16 at the time of the crimes, was convicted by a jury of three counts of aggravated murder and sentenced, pre-Miller, to three life without parole sentences.
 In 2015, he was resentenced under the state’s Miller fix statute, pursuant to which a juvenile offender may petition for resentencing.
-On resentencing, the court again imposed three LWOP sentences.
-Defendant appealed, arguing that a provision of the Miller-fix statute permitting reimposition of LWOP sentences violates the state’s constitutional prohibition against cruel punishment.
-Treating the petition as a personal restraint petition (PRP), the appellate court held that under a categorical bar analysis, the statutory Miller-fix provision permitting 16-to-18-year-old offenders convicted of aggravated first degree murder to be sentenced to LWOP or early release violated article 1, section 14 of the state constitution.
+On resentencing, the court again imposed three life-without-parole sentences.
+Defendant appealed, arguing that a provision of the Miller-fix statute permitting reimposition of life-without-parole sentences violates the state’s constitutional prohibition against cruel punishment.
+Treating the petition as a personal restraint petition (PRP), the appellate court held that under a categorical bar analysis, the statutory Miller-fix provision permitting 16-to-18-year-old offenders convicted of aggravated first degree murder to be sentenced to life without parole or early release violated article 1, section 14 of the state constitution.
 On appeal, the Washington Supreme Court agreed; it held that sentencing juvenile offenders to life without parole or early release constitutes cruel punishment in violation of article 1, section 14 of the Washington Constitution.